 Users of the Centre come from the Crick and from universities, colleges and research institutes from all over the UK.
 The Centre plays an important role in training scientists and PhD students in advanced NMR methods.

 The 950 MHz instrument is proving to be a major asset for the UK NMR community.
 It was funded by a substantial award in 2012 and became fully operational in August 2014.
-The Centre's facilities will be further enhanced in the latter part of 2019 by the addition of a capability for biological solid-state NMR to one of our 700 MHz spectrometers.
-This new capability is being funded by the MRC.
+The Centre's facilities were further enhanced in the latter part of 2020 by the addition of a capability for biological solid-state NMR at 700 MHz, funded by the MRC.

 The Centre is a participant in the London NMR Forum, an informal discussion group focussing on biomolecular NMR.
 The Forum meets monthly at the Crick.
 For further information please see londonnmr.wordpress.com .